vletroye/daikin-control/README.md

 - To control your AC remotely from outside your lan, your requests must go through the Daikin server.
 The device response is slow because the system is based on polling request. (you can't set the ip of the AC on the mobile application)
 - Even if the remote management system involves the use of an account with password, there is a big security issue, password and username can be accessed from inside your LAN with a GET request. (try basic_info request)

-This project aims to provide 2 main things:
+The project of ael-code aimed to provide 2 main things:

-- **unoffcial documentation** of Daikin API needed to control the air conditioner
+- an **unoffcial documentation** of Daikin API needed to control the air conditioner
-- **web interface** to manage air conditioner settings
+- a **web interface** to manage air conditioner settings

+This projet adds a configuration page searching for all devices available on a subnetwork (by defaul, the one of the web serveur runing the application).
+Next, ael-code's webpage (with daiking controls) is diplayed for each device in a dedicated iframe.

 ## Tested Hardware

-The API described by this document have been tested and seems to be working with firmware version from `1.4.3` to `3.3.1`.
+The API of ael-code has been tested with firmware version from `1.4.3` to `3.3.6` on the following hardware configurations:

-The following hardware configurations have been used for testing:

 ```
 ModelName:          Daikin Emura FTXG-L